mshemadarshini/dxc-digitalexplorer/training/Roadmaps/RoadmapOverview.md

 ## Outline of the process steps

+1. Research your clients industry
+    1. Investigate your client strategic direction
+    1. Understand the key industry trends ([See how to use DXC Digital Explorer Trends](../Trends/Trends102/readme.md))
+    1. Investigate the general direction within the Industry ([see DXC Industry Primers :lock:](https://whatwesell.dxc.com/dxc/industries/))
-1. Setup your initial blueprint
+1. Setup your initial Digital blueprint within DXC Digital Explorer Roadmaps
     1. Goals
     1. KPIs
     1. Stakeholders